 The macarons are most likely industrially made instead of handmade, and 5 out of 9 macarons were damaged.

 I ordered and reviewed Pastreez, Makarohn, Dana's bakery, Chelles macarons, Macaron Bar and Macaron Queen.

 I can divide the bakeries in two categories: Those who have experience as macaron delivery service, and those who don't.

-Except Pastreez, every bakery I reviewed uses way too much butter in their filling, which causes the macarons to melt in transit.
+Except Pastreez, almost every bakery I reviewed uses too much butter in their filling, which causes the macarons to melt in transit and alter taste.

 Also, most bakeries ship frozen macarons that thaw during transit.
 When you pay hard price for macarons, I would recommend to order quality and freshness.

 I hope it helps you to find the best macaron delivery service!